The cost of hiring a marketing agency

 divider

-The cost of hiring an agency depends on several factors, but what exactly are you paying for?
+The cost of hiring a marketing agency depends on several factors, but what exactly are you paying for?
 Most fees fall into a few categories: Paid Media, Production, and Agency Fees.

 Remember, when you work with an agency, you’re gaining a group of experts in a variety of disciplines.
 You’re paying for their thinking, strategic planning, problem solving, and design.
 Let’s break down some common elements that impact the final costs.